 Many Americans have complicated financial circumstances that prevent consideration by traditional lenders.
 Flexible underwriting makes it possible for even very low-income consumers to acquire homes and income-generating properties.
-Non-traditional underwriting may also provide the assistance many immigrants need.
+Non-traditional underwriting may also provide the assistance many foreign nationals and non-permanent residents need.

-Quontic offers certain loan programs which accept alternative income and/or credit documentation and provides loan options to Individual Taxpayer Identification Number (ITIN) individuals.
+Quontic offers loan programs which accept alternative income and/or credit documentation.
 Quontic finds many aspiring low-income borrowers to be savers.
 Often, they don’t meet standard debt-to-income (DTI) criteria but can pull together substantial down-payments and fund reserves to meet additional requirements.

 Quontic also accepts gifted equity from family and uses prospective rental income cash flow from the subject property for loan qualification purposes.

 Quontic helps consumers with economic constraints qualify for mortgage loans and access cost assistance programs.
 These resources give consumers the power to improve their financial well-being through equity and rental income.